SethMichaelLarson/python-project-template/{{cookiecutter.module_name}}/docs/source/index.rst

 If your current Python installation doesn't have pip available, try `get-pip.py <bootstrap.pypa.io>`_

 After installing {{cookiecutter.module_display_name}} you can use it like any other Python module.
-Here's a very simple demonstration of scheduling a single job on a farm.
+Here's a very simple example:

 .. code-block:: python